zac-abero/worrell-pr/README.md

 ## **Project: Plate Reader Automation**

 This Python project automates data collection for an M1000 plate reader and Peltier system combo.
+Originally made to identify glass transition temperature and temperature of vitrification in crosslinked polymers.

 🔗 [Lab Website](https://www.bradyworrell.com/)